dept-info-iut-dijon/Variants/README.md

 int i = v2.AsInt(); // contains 1
 ```

-It's possible to know what type is store in the Variant, with its `Type` property.
+It's possible to know what type is store in the `Variant`, with its `Type` property.

 It's possible to know if a variant can be converted, for example :
 ```
 Variant v = new Variant("13.5");
 bool b = v.CanBeConvertedInto(TypeVariant.Integer) ;  // is false
 b = v.CanBeConvertedInto(TypeVariant.Float);  // is true
+b = v.CanBeConvertedInto(TypeVariant.String); // is true
 ```

-A Variant can be converted (VariantException is thrown if not possible), for example :
+A Variant can be converted (`VariantException` is thrown if not possible), for example :
 ```
 Variant v = new Variant("13");
 v.Convert(TypeVariant.Integer);